 - Is it continuous, or does it come and go?

 - What seems to trigger your pain?

 The main treatments for ovarian cancer are meant to prolong your life and improve symptoms like pain.
 You may have surgery, chemotherapy, and possibly radiation to remove or shrink the tumor as much as possible.

 NSAIDs relieve pain and bring down inflammation in the body.
 Yet they can damage your stomach or liver, so use only the amount you need for the shortest amount of time.

-For more intense pain, you may need an opioid medicine.
+For more intense pain, you may need an opioid medication.
 The most common opioid used to treat cancer pain is morphine.
 Other options include:

 - Imagery.
 This method distracts you from your pain by having you focus on a pleasant thought or image.

 Be honest and open with the doctor about how you’re feeling.
-Don’t be afraid to ask for medicine or other pain relieving therapies if you need them.
+Don’t hesitate to ask for medication or other pain-relieving therapies if you need them.